TheKevJames/league/README.md

 LeagueUtils is a set of utilities for interacting with League of Legends data.
 Currently, it contains the League ISG (Item Set Generator).

+## ISG

+The Item Set Generator is designed to build recommended pages for every champion in every viable role.
+It does this by pulling date from Riot's API and from some third party sites, determining which build paths work best, and updating your League config with the results.

+### Usage

+The most common use case is to run

+    league-utils isg --write

+to install the item sets for every champion.
+The item sets will be installed beside the default Riot recommended pages, but if you have manually downloaded item sets into your config directory before, these may be overwritten.
+Make sure any such files have unique names before running this script! (eg. anything other than `${CHAMPION}_${ROLE}.json`).

+You can also run something like

+    league-utils isg --champ Rumble --no-write

+to dump info on that champion to your terminal.

 ## Setup

 ### Install from PyPI